This icon () tells you which link takes you to the new site.

-You are responsible for any damage you cause to any of our websites, electronic facilities or data.
-You should be aware that it is unlawful to intentionally cause damage to any of our websites, electronic facilities or data of Inland Revenue through the knowing transmission of any program, information, code or command.
+You're responsible for any damage you cause to any of our websites, electronic facilities or data.
+You should be aware that it is unlawful to intentionally cause damage to any of our websites, electronic facilities or data through the knowing transmission of any program, information, code or command.

 You mustn't access or attempt to access our websites or online services through automated tools (including the use of scripts, web-crawlers, robots or screen-scrapers) or engage in any activity that will, or is likely to, interfere with or disrupt our websites or online services.

 We provide security to protect our websites and online services.
 The security of our social media pages is governed by each social media channel's own conditions of use.

-Where you are using a third party service provider to provide us with information for GST purposes, or the RealMe login service to access your myIR account, Inland Revenue is not responsible for the security of their systems.
+Where you're using a third party service provider to give us information, or the RealMe service to access your myIR account, Inland Revenue is not responsible for the security of their systems.
 Please contact the appropriate service provider for more information about their system’s security.

-You are responsible for making sure that your own computer or device, or the computer or device you are using, is secure.
+You're responsible for making sure your own computer or device, or the computer or device you are using, is secure.
 This includes taking all reasonable steps to:

 By using or accessing our social media pages, you are considered to have consented to the conditions of use of the particular social media channel and our individual page.